Lab Members

 Tania Mendoza

-Tania seeks to contribute to the de-stigmatization of mental health and bridging the gap between quality healthcare and marginalized communities.
+Tania seeks to connect all people to quality health care.
 She joined the Lindau Lab in August 2021 as a Research Assistant after graduating from UC Santa Barbara with a B.S. in Psychological and Brain Sciences.
 Prior to joining, Tania worked as a research assistant at UC Santa Barbara for projects that aimed to improve the psychosocial adjustment in children with cognitive or behavioral issues.
 As a PRISM patient educator, her hope is to help patients feel empowered and supported.
 When she grows up, she’d like to get her PhD in Clinical Psychology to continue working with women and girls as a licensed psychologist and health researcher.
 Outside of the lab, Tania loves to try out new fitness studios around the city, playing with her cat, thrifting home decor, and browsing sustainable fashion labels online.

 Ife Ojewuyi